 A second series I clicked on was a personal favorite Bluegrass.
 The second lesson here is about the history and influence which I just love because I really get a feel for the story behind the music, the people and the instruments – a complete package.

 So moving on to the other part of Phase 2 to the Skill-Building Series.
 The courses here include 'ear-training', 'speed and technique' 'singing with guitar', 'reading music and rhythms', 'theory and improvisation', 'lead concepts and technique' and more.
 Serious music development courses and again that complete holistic package to develop the all round musician.
 Matt Brown teaches the reading music (no tabs here!) – 52 lessons from the basics to advanced.
 It genuinely feels like sitting down with a relaxed, personable guy in your home, no hassle, gentle humor.

 Phase 3 and it is all about learning and mastering specific songs.
 Each song lesson consists of a video recorded lesson, using single and split screens to show right and left hand playing details, and full tabs.
 I counted 321 songs at the time of writing.

 In the drop down menu of 321 songs you are told the artist who originally performed it, the title, the teacher, the genre and the skill level ranging from 1-5, and the length of the video.
-Again it was easy to navigate and to locate a song of the correct skill level which helps enormously with frustration levels... (*teenager researcher comment – the skill level was accurate and true, when it says a specific level it really is what it says!)
+Again it was easy to navigate and to locate a song of the correct skill level which helps enormously with frustration levels... (*guitar student researcher comment – the skill level was accurate and true, when it says a specific level it really is what it says!)